theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/getting-started.md

 ### Filtering tables

 You can select either all or only individual columns for extraction.
-All columns are automatically selected for table extraction.
+Per default all columns are automatically selected for table extraction.
 Deselect the ones you don't wish to extract.<br>
 Click the header fields to sort the columns by name or description.<br>
 To search for a certain column name or description, start typing the word in the filter boxes.<br>